-M.S. in Kinesiology, Emphasis in Exercise Physiology
+M.S. in Kinesiology: Emphasis in Exercise Physiology

 Students also have the opportunity to work with the graduate training program in Space Life Sciences.